-We also developed a new intern community experience, separating our summer interns into 12 working groups and pairing them with non-profits in the community that are working to address educational barriers, social determinants of health, workforce/workplace development and community safety.
+We continued our summer internship community experiences, separating our summer interns into 12 working groups and pairing them with non-profits in the community that are working to address educational barriers, social determinants of health, workforce/workplace development and community safety.
 The interns submitted grant proposals on behalf of the non-profit with which they were partnered.
 Four of the non-profits were selected to receive an unrestricted grant to continue their programs, and the remaining eight received a smaller contribution to recognize and demonstrate our appreciation for their commitment to our community.

-Finally, The Hanover also has played an active role in the year-long Community Health Needs Assessment for Greater Worcester to be published in 2021.
+Finally, The Hanover has also played an active role in the year-long Community Health Needs Assessment for Greater Worcester, published in 2021.